volitank/nala/docs/nala-list.8.rst

 List all packages or only packages based on the provided name

+The package name can be a regex or glob

 This command is very similar to **apt list**

 OPTIONS